 Of course our society doesn’t have utilitarian monks, but many societies including our own do operate on an ‘each according to their needs’ basis, at least to some degree.
 Arguably this argument gives an ethical reason to treat the scale factor of different interpersonal utilities as similar.

-If this were an argument for the possibility of interpersonal comparisons, it would be a rather bad one, in essence, simply amounting to a statement that people make relatively similar judgements about these sorts of things which is, at best, relatively weak evidence.
+If this were an argument for the possibility of interpersonal comparisons, it would be a rather bad one, in essence, simply amounting to a statement that people make relatively similar judgements about these sorts of things which is, at best, relatively weak evidence offering little or nothing on top of the standard extended sympathy treatment.
 The point is subtly different though.
 It is instead that we are ethically obliged to engage in these kinds of comparisons, at this sort of egalitarian rate, simply because this is what we would do to protect our own interests were it to come to that, and hence by veil of ignorance type logic, we are obliged to treat others similarly, lest we arbitrarily prefer ourselves.
 As mentioned above, this is a normative solution to the problem, we are left agnostic on whether such comparisons are “really” meaningful, yet we are obliged to treat each other as if they were.

 A.P.
 Lerner (1944), The Economics of Control.
 London: Macmillan